Alchemy of Souls Korean Drama Review

 It’s definitely a high rating for me!
 I don’t give out a lot of 9s, so I was thrilled to easily give it to this one 🙂 And it’s probably good you ended up waiting.
 The ending of this one was wide open with lots of story still to address.
 As someone who always waits for dramas to finish before I start watching them, I definitely am feeling the pain, lol 😅

-4. kdramachickblog says:
+4. kdramachickblog Avatar

 So happy you enjoyed this!
 I loved it from start to finish 🙂 agree with your negatives as well but the positives far outweighed them so fantastic overall.
 Can’t wait for season 2!